-You know what is funny?
+But you know what is funny?
 I still ration them out today.
-But I gotta tell ya, these homemade ones are far better than any caramel I’ve ever had in my life and definitely worthy of a little special treatment.
+But I gotta tell ya, these homemade caramels are far better than any caramel I’ve ever had in my life and definitely worthy of a little special treatment.
 I hope you get to make them soon.
 They take a little more time but are still incredibly easy and I know you’ll be impressed with yourself when you’re done!

-To start with, take an 8×8 pan and line it with aluminum foil.
+To start with, take an 8×8 square pan and line it with aluminum foil.

 Now butter that.
-I just take a stick of butter or margarine and rub it over it for this part.
+I just take a stick of butter or margarine and rub it over the foil for this part.

 Margarine works a little better than butter for this in my opinion.